‘[T]he reality is that many students feel that the university doesn’t open their minds; instead, it shuts their mouths’

 “In the same study, 85% of ‘very conservative’ students in arts, humanities, and religion majors felt that they are not simply hearing the messages but feeling ‘pressured’—with all of the term’s ugly, unethical connotations.”

 A recent College Fix analysis found no Republican professors at 33 departments across seven universities, just over 50 percent of the total surveyed.

-After canceling his classes, Hall agreed to a meeting with the dean, where representatives reportedly told him department DEI messaging and BLM statements do not imply individual faculty members support the statements.
+After canceling his classes, R. H. agreed to a meeting with the dean, where representatives reportedly told him department DEI messaging and BLM statements do not imply individual faculty members support the statements.

-Rather than budge on Hall’s cited concerns, which included a department page linking to a bail collection fund and a section in WKU’s own DEI plan that acknowledges “animus towards individuals holding viewpoints deemed socially or politically conservative,” Hall said the university chose to fire him.
+Rather than budge on R. H.’s cited concerns, which included a department page linking to a bail collection fund and a section in WKU’s own DEI plan that acknowledges “animus towards individuals holding viewpoints deemed socially or politically conservative,” he said the university chose to fire him.

-The College Fix reached out to Western Kentucky University and WKU English Department Head Alison Langdon to clarify the reason for Hall’s termination but did not receive a response.
+The College Fix reached out to Western Kentucky University and WKU English Department Head Alison Langdon to clarify the reason for R. H.’s termination but did not receive a response.

 ‘Universities are largely escaping scrutiny’

-“Colleges continue to inflate grades, teach less, and lack rigor, but instead of addressing those failings, DEI offices are being used to funnel away resources and mask the continued failures of our higher education system,” Hall told The Fix.
+“Colleges continue to inflate grades, teach less, and lack rigor, but instead of addressing those failings, DEI offices are being used to funnel away resources and mask the continued failures of our higher education system,” R. H. told The Fix.

-Going forward, Hall said that “free-speech advocates, conservatives, and sensible liberals” need to stop supporting these institutions.
+Going forward, he said that “free-speech advocates, conservatives, and sensible liberals” need to stop supporting these institutions.